 The primary digital image databases for use in course presentations and research are Luna Insight, ARTstor, and a web site called “The Electronic Library of Colorado Architecture, Landscape and Planning.”

 The College of Architecture and Planning boasts a state of the art laboratory / learning environment.
-The facility includes: 28 Windows PCs and 4 G4 Macintoshes, small and large format scanners, large format plotters, laser printers, and computer data projection devices.
-All systems are 100base T Ethernet / Internet savvy and accessible 24 hours a day in a secure room.
+The facility includes: 50 Windows PCs and 4 Macintoshes, small and large format scanners, large format plotters, laser printers, and computer data projection devices.
+Systems are 100base T Ethernet / Internet savvy and accessible 24 hours a day in a secure room.

 The Auraria Library was established as a shared library for the Community College of Denver, Metropolitan State University of Denver and the University of Colorado Denver in July 1976.
 The Auraria Library supports the research and service requirements of all faculty and outreach mission of each of the three institutions.
 The 184,000 square foot building was designed by Helmut Jahn of CF Murphy, who won an award from the American Institute of Architects.
 The Arts and Architecture Bibliographer is Karen Sobel, who can be reached by email or at 303.352.3640.
 See the Auraria Library website for more information.